ApolloScapeAuto/dataset-api/car_instance/README.md

 ```

 Here``` roll,pitch,yaw,x,y,z``` are ```float32``` numbers, and car_id is int number, which indicates the type of car. "area" can be computed from the rendering code provided by ```render_car_instances.py``` by first rendering an image from the estimated set models and then calculate the area of each instance.

-## License
-For the source code from the renderer and any part we borrow from cocoapi, we follow their license requirements.